Scriptural Fellowship

 Fellowship with the Father and Son and One Another

-By believing the apostles doctrine and being baptised we enter into fellowship with the Father and the Son, Acts 2:38, 41-47; John 17:19-21; John 13:20.
+By believing the apostles doctrine and being baptised we enter into fellowship with the Father and the Son and with one another, Acts 2:38, 41-47; John 17:19-21; John 13:20.
 We only continue in this fellowship by walking in the light, II John 9; I John 2:22-24.
 All those, wherever and whenever, who “walk in the light” comprise the One Body of Christ which is currently growing until it will be fully developed in the Kingdom age, Eph 1:22-23.

 There are two aspects to this fellowship which should not be confused, I John 1:5-7.

 In the sight of God, all those comprising the One Body, are united together with him and Jesus as one in fellowship irrespective of place and time (John 17: 20-23).
+This is the one true Ecclesia Jesus spoke of in Matt 16:18.
 Not having divine insight, we cannot infallibly discern who is and who is not walking in the light and thus who does and does not have fellowship with the Father and the Son.
 II Tim 2:19; Heb 12:23.
-It is likely that some with whom we have fellowship, unbeknown to us, do not walk in the light and so do not have fellowship with the Father and Son.
+It imay be that some with whom we have fellowship, unbeknown to us, do not walk in the light and so do not have fellowship with the Father and Son.
 It is also possible that some to whom we do not extend fellowship are actually in fellowship with the Father and Son.

 The practical fellowship we share with others near and far in the truth should reflect as closely as possible the fellowship in aspect 1., I Cor 1:9-10.
-Our practical fellowship is the subject of scriptural principles, the basis of which are:
+This is the ecclesia in the local sense that Jesus spoke of in Matt 18:17.
+Our practical fellowship in ecclesias is the subject of scriptural principles, the basis of which are:

 To extend fellowship with those walking in the light, I Cor 1:9-10; Heb 10:25; Rom 15:5-7; III John 5-11.